 After dividing the original root ball into two parts, each part back in its clean pot filled with a rich soil mix that drains well.

-What Pests and Dieses do Hostas Have?
+What Pests and Diseases do Hostas Have?

-Most common diseases & pests that can injure hosts grown in pots include:
+The most common diseases & pests that can injure hosts grown in pots include:

 - Leaf spots are caused by fungi or bacteria that invade through wounds on leaves.